 Flexible Spending Accounts (FSA)

-Instead of applying for an FSA debit card, I opt to use my credit card to pay for co-pays, deductibles, and other medical expenses.
+Instead of applying for an FSA debit card, I use my credit card to pay for co-pays, deductibles, and other medical expenses.

-Then, I send my receipts to my FSA provider so they can be reimbursed in cash.
+Then, I send my receipts to my FSA provider to reimburse them in cash.

 3. Taxes